Tulsi: benefits, dosage, contraindications

 Anxiety ✪✪✪✪✪

-In a small uncontrolled clinical study involving patients with generalized anxiety disorder, taking 500 mg of tulsi leaf extract twice daily after meals for 60 days reduced anxiety and associated symptoms of stress and depression compared to baseline measurements.
+In a small uncontrolled clinical study of patients with generalized anxiety disorder, taking 500 mg of tulsi leaf extract twice daily after meals for 60 days reduced anxiety and associated symptoms of stress and depression compared with baseline measures.

 Posologie